Updated: Spring 2020

-For eight consecutive years, the First Degree Scholarship program has funded two $2,500 scholarships for eligible Kentucky high school seniors to attend any two- or four-year accredited college or university.
+For nine consecutive years, the First Degree Scholarship program has funded at least two $2,500 scholarships for eligible Kentucky high school seniors to attend any two- or four-year accredited college or university.
 The scholarship funds are raised by the KSBA Educational Foundation, Inc., and are made possible by the generous contributions of community partners and donors like you.
-Sponsors of the 2019 First Degree College Scholarships included American Fidelity and Houchens Insurance Group.
+Sponsors of the 2020 First Degree College Scholarships included American Fidelity and Houchens Insurance Group.